oracle/docker-images/OracleRestDataServices/README.md

 ## How to build and run
 This project offers sample Dockerfiles for Oracle REST Data Services

-To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
+To assist in building the images, you can use the [buildContainerImage.sh](dockerfiles/buildContainerImage.sh) script.
 See below for instructions and usage.

-The `buildDockerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
+The `buildContainerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call `docker build` with their prefered set of parameters.

 ### Building Oracle REST Data Services Install Images
 **IMPORTANT:** You can provide the installation binaries of ORDS and put them into the `dockerfiles` folder.
 You only need to provide the binaries for the version you are going to install.
 The binaries can be downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/developer-tools/rest-data-services/downloads/index.html) and placed in `OracleRestDataServices/dockerfiles` directory.
 Note that you must not uncompress the binaries.
 The script will handle that for you and fail if you uncompress them manually!